-If you would prefer to import an AP practice template with audio already added, feel free to use either assessment provided below.
+If you would prefer to import an AP practice template with audio already added, feel free to use an assessment provided below.

 Step 2: Add Questions and Instructions

 You can copy these instructions in your question body for your students to follow when completing simulated conversation prompt.

 Please follow these directions carefully:

 Click "RECORD" on the right hand on the screen